Scotch College, Perth: Scotch student life

+Scotch College marching.
+Note the different summer and winter uniforms.

 Scotch offers an extracurricular activities program for students.
 The school has boarding facilities for students who live in rural areas of Western Australia, as well as international students.
 The major components of the program are sport, music, the arts and community and service.
 Students in years 10–12 may participate in FESA Cadet programs.
 Activities offered: Cadets, Chess, Debating, Instep, UNYA, Duke of Edinburgh, SMARTS, Prometheans, Drama, Music and Pipe Band.

 Boarding

 All boarding students live in residential houses, with boarding staff who also live on site.
 Boarders have 24-hour access to medical services.
 In 2006, international students were required to pay an extra $5,700 in lieu of government subsidies and extra administration costs.

 On weekends boarders will often do a variety of activities that staff arrange.
 They also use the nearby Indian Ocean as well as Challenge Stadium and Subiaco Oval.
 Boarders in years 10, 11 and 12 will also participate in sport on a Saturday morning.

 A boarding tradition at Scotch is walking the entire Bibbulmun Track.
 Boys walk sections of the track each year.